DarkNami/vue-treeselect/README.md

 # vue-treeselect
 ![License](https://badgen.net/github/license/DarkNami/vue-treeselect)

-> A multi-select component with nested options support for Vue.js
+> A multi-select component with nested options support for Vue 3.

 ![Vue-Treeselect Screenshot](https://raw.githubusercontent.com/DarkNami/vue-treeselect/main/screenshot.png)

+### Important

+This fork does not register on NPM, `@riophae/vue-treeselect` is original author's package name, not this fork.

+Branch `main` support Vue 3 only.
+Branch `release/0.x` support Vue 2, but it no longer maintained.

 ### Features